The Authority (professional wrestling): 2014

 The following night on Raw, Rollins kayfabe injured Ambrose after being placed in a Falls Count Anywhere match following interference by Kane.
 This led to Rollins feuding with Reigns; however, Reigns legitimately suffered a hernia injury requiring surgery.
 At Night of Champions, Rollins declared himself winner by forfeit due to Reigns' injury, leading to Ambrose returning attempting to attack Rollins, though he would be escorted from the arena by security.
 Later on in the night, Rollins interfered in the WWE World Heavyweight Championship match between Lesnar and Cena, attempting to cash in his Money in the Bank contract, but was stopped by Cena before the bell rang and Lesnar remained the champion.
 In September, Joey Mercury and Jamie Noble were seen taking orders from Triple H and used in segments throughout the show.
 They were later confirmed to be working for The Authority, mainly being placed as personal security for Rollins known as J&J Security.
 Over the next few weeks, tension appeared between Orton and Rollins, with Rollins attacking Orton following one of his matches.
 At Hell in a Cell, Orton was defeated by Cena in a Hell in a Cell match; however, Rollins defeated Ambrose in another Hell in a Cell match following interference by Bray Wyatt.

 The following night on the October 27 episode of Raw, Orton attacked Rollins to get revenge for Rollins attacking him before.
 Orton performed an RKO on Rollins, before defying The Authority.
 Later that night, The Authority tried to get Cena to join them, only for Cena to refuse.
 This led to Triple H challenging Cena to a traditional Survivor Series tag team elimination match at Survivor Series where if Team Authority lost the match, they would be out of power.
 At Survivor Series, Team Authority (Rollins, Kane, Mark Henry, Rusev and Luke Harper) faced Team Cena (Cena, Big Show, Dolph Ziggler, Erick Rowan and Ryback), where Team Authority lost after Sting made his WWE debut and interfered on Team Cena's behalf, giving them the victory and ending The Authority.

-At TLC: Tables, Ladders and Chairs, Big Show defeated Erick Rowan in the first ever Steel Stairs match, but Kane was defeated by Ryback in a Chairs match and Rollins lost to Cena in a Tables match to determine the #1 contender for the WWE World Heavyweight Championship after interference from the returning Roman Reigns.
+At TLC: Tables, Ladders and Chairs, Big Show defeated Erick Rowan in the first ever Steel Stairs match, but Kane was defeated by Ryback in a Chairs match and Rollins lost to Cena in a Tables match to determine the No. 1 contender for the WWE World Heavyweight Championship after interference from the returning Roman Reigns.
 On the December 29 episode of Raw, Rollins attacked guest hosts Christian and Edge, with the help of Big Show and J&J Security, and held Edge hostage.
 When Cena attempted a rescue, Rollins threatened to break Edge's neck unless Cena brought back The Authority.
-After Cena relented and aquieced to Rollins' demand, Rollins, Big Show and J&J Security attacked Cena as Triple H and Stephanie McMahon, accompanied by Brock Lesnar and Paul Heyman, emerged onto the entrance ramp to celebrate their return.
+After Cena relented and aquiesced to Rollins' demand, Rollins, Big Show and J&J Security attacked Cena as Triple H and Stephanie McMahon, accompanied by Brock Lesnar and Paul Heyman, emerged onto the entrance ramp to celebrate their return.